 Types of Group Therapy

 Given the wide diversity of group topics and participant needs, there are numerous types of group therapy, but psychotherapy and self-help groups are two of the most common.
 While some are more conversational, others are more informational or task-oriented.
 Some are open (meaning anyone may attend at any time), while others are closed.
+Many people find online group therapy to be a helpful resource, while others may prefer going in-person.

 It is important to note that this type of therapy is not recommended for those experiencing a crisis.
 For example, someone who is attempting suicide or in need of medical detox should seek emergency services, not attend a group therapy session.3